David Rudisha: 2012: Olympic gold and new world record

 As well as being the first man to go below 1:41, he broke his own world record that was set in 2010.
 "The splits triggered amazement: 23.4 secs for the first 200 m, 25.88 secs for the second, a critical 25.02 for the third and 26.61 to bring it all home."
 Rudisha's record was considered especially notable for the absence of pacemakers, which are not permitted at the Olympics or other major championships.
 The previous person to win an Olympic 800 m final with a world record was Alberto Juantorena, back in 1976.
 Rudisha also became the first reigning 800 m world champion to win Olympic gold at that distance.
 Sebastian Coe, of the London Olympics organising committee who himself held the 800 m world record for 17 years, said: "It was the performance of the Games, not just of track and field but of the Games".
 He added: "Bolt was good, Rudisha was magnificent.
 That is quite a big call but it was the most extraordinary piece of running I have probably ever seen."
-Rudisha had been in good shape coming into the race, having "clocked a staggering 1:42.12 minutes at high altitude in Nairobi during the Kenyan Olympic trials.
-After that he had said 'the race was nice and easy'."

 Before the race, Rudisha had joked about his father's 1968 400 m relay silver medal: "It would be good for me to win gold, so we can have gold and silver in our family [...] so I can tell him, 'I am better than you.'"
 Afterwards, he admitted that it would go down as the greatest 800 m race personally for him as well because he won it in front of Sebastian Coe who held the record for more than 17 years.
 This race was also touted as a run for his community and tribe.
 Rudisha was later given the Association of National Olympic Committees Award for Best Male Athlete of London 2012, as well as receiving the honour of Moran of the Order of the Burning Spear (MBS) from the government of Kenya.

-2013
+2013-2015: Injuries and second world title

-He could not compete at the 2013 World Championships in Athletics because of an injury.
+Rudisha could not compete for much of the 2013 season, including at the 2013 World Championships, because of an injury.

+In 2014, Rudisha won silver at the 2014 Commonwealth Games, finishing behind Nijel Amos, in a time of 1:45.48.
+He followed it up at the Birmingham Diamond League on 5 June by attempting to beat Johnny Gray's 600 m world best of 1:12.81.
+Whilst he missed the record, Rudisha set a new personal best of 1:13.71.
+He finished third in his last race of the season at the Weltklasse in Zurich, being beaten again by Nijel Amos and settling for third in 1:43.96.